-Jan 7 2010
+Jan 7 2010 (a 3 minutes read)

-Since sometimes I want to have a better picture, when I want to really have a blast I also read blog posts or articles commenting on the conference I'm examining at the time.
-And one particular article, Deborah Gover’s Euro IA Summit Wrap-Up on Boxes and Arrows is spot on on something that has been bugging me for quite some time now.
-Deborah is talking about the 1st EuroIA, 2005, and saying a lot of nice things.
-Then, there’s this sentence, which I quote verbatim:
+When going through a program, to really have a blast (and to have a better picture, to be honest) I also read blog posts reporting on that specific conference.
+And one particular article, Deborah Gover’s Euro IA Summit Wrap-Up on Boxes and Arrows pinpoints something that has been bugging me for quite some time now.
+Deborah is talking about the first EuroIA held in 2005, and saying a lot of nice things.
+Then, there’s this sentence:

 “If we have a call for papers and no one writes them, we aren’t documenting our work.
 One has to then question what historical significance these excellent summits will have.
 Wouldn’t it be extremely advantageous to be able to look back at the papers for all the summits, especially as time marches on and the field continues to (hopefully) develop?
 Wouldn’t it be a valuable teaching tool and reference for those institutions with IA programs?
 Wouldn’t it also be a valuable reference for companies and their IA teams?
 A collection of papers from past summits could also be a important tool for spreading the value and knowledge that IA has to offer.
 We should be intensely interested in documenting these summits.
 Presenters should likewise be intensely interested in documenting what they have to say.
 It’s really not about making IA too stuffy, too academic, or even about who has better writing skills.
 It is about sharing in a dialogue, widening IA’s influence as a discipline, standing up for what we are presenting, and leaving a legacy.”